AriFordsham/GHCWiki/status/may14.md

 - **Coverity** - Austin & friends have began running the Coverity static analyzer over the GHC runtime system in an attempt to weed out bugs \[CoverityScan\].
 This has luckily reported several very useful issues to us, and identified some possible cleanup.
 These fixes are also going into the 7.8 branch, and GHC and its associated code will be scanned by Coverity continuously in the future.

+- **New, smaller array type** - Johan Tibell has recently added a new array type, `SmallArray#`, which uses less memory (2 words) than the `Array#` type, at the cost of being more expensive to garbage collect for array sizes large than 128 elements.

 ## Frontend, build-system, and miscellaneous changes

 - **Repo reorganization** One big thing that Herbert Valerio Riedel has been tackling has been the problematic situation with GHC's current usage of git submodules and `./sync-all`.
 This is one of our most common complaints from newcomers and people attempting to help with development (with good reason), and we're hoping within the 7.10 timeframe, GHC will be far easier to clone and work on.